 The Internet of Things, or IoT, is a term used to describe an interconnected network of everyday devices designed to make our home lives easier.
 Slowly but surely, IoT devices have moved into the mainstream.

 But even smaller gadgets are being connected to the internet these days too.
-If you buy a smart coffee machine, you can programme it to remember how you like your coffee and to make it for you automatically so it is ready when you wake up in the morning.
+If you buy a smart coffee machine, you can program it to remember how you like your coffee, and to serve as your digital barista by automatically making a cup when you get up each morning.
 It can even send you a notification when its ready to drink.
 Your robot hoover can vacuum your house while you are out.
 Your Smart TV can record programmes for you automatically, notify you when shows you like are on, and even change channels automatically to ensure you catch the ten o’clock news each night.
 When the IoT first came into the public consciousness, it was billed as something which would revolutionise our lives.
 And little-by-little, it is doing just that.

 Why Smart Homes need a VPN